 - A higher risk of automobile and workplace accidents

 - Uncontrollable weight gain

-- Deterioration of memory, alertness and coordination
+- Deterioration of memory, alertness, and coordination

-- Electroencephalogram to record brain activity
+- An Electroencephalogram to record brain activity

 - Electromyogram to record muscle activity

-- Electro-oculogram to record eye movements
+- An Electro-oculogram to record eye movements

-- Electrocardiogram to record heart rate
+- Electrocardiogram to determine heart rate

-- Nasal airflow sensor to record airflow
+- Nasal airflow sensor to document airflow

-- Snore microphone to record snoring
+- Snore microphone to observe snoring